odegnome/odegnome/README.md

 ## Hi there 👋

-You are early!
-Please come back later for the grand unveiling 🎨

 ### About Me

 I'm a software developer proficient in Rust & Python and always aim to build